-Grades will either be based on a percentage (>93.3% is A, >90% is A-, etc) or a curve typical of economics courses (in this course, median set to a B), whichever is higher for you.
+Grades will either be based on a percentage (>93.3% is A, >90% is A-, etc.) or a curve typical of economics courses (in this course, median set to a B), whichever is higher for you.
 Passing grades (C- or better) will also depend on other factors, including whether you submit all of the problem sets and take all of the exams.

-Exams (90%-100%)
+Exams (92%-100%)

-Your exam percentage will be based on "highest three" exams, where the final counts double: If you do well on your final, it will count for two thirds, while your best midterm will count for one third; If you do poorly on the final, then the three exams will count equally.
-This means that you can simply not show up for a midterm, though this is a risky strategy that we do not advise (and you need to email 24 hours in advance with an explanation).
+Your exam percentage will be based on "highest three" exams, where the final counts double: If you do well on your final, it will count for two-thirds, while your best midterm will count for one-third; If you do poorly on the final, then the three exams will count equally.
+This means that you can simply not show up for a midterm, though this is a risky strategy that we do not advise and you need to email in advance with an explanation.
 However, if something comes up (such as illness, funeral, or job interview) it will be up to you to decide whether missing a midterm is worth it. (details)

-Assignments (0%-10%)
+Assignments (0%-8%)

-There will be weekly problem sets that you will submit remotely Monday at 10:00 am, though you will be highly encouraged to get started (and even finish) on Friday.
-For each assignment you will either receive the assignment percentage or your exam average, whichever is higher.
+There will be weekly problem sets that you will submit Sunday at 11:59 pm, though you will be highly encouraged to get started (and even finish) on Friday.
+For each assignment, you will either receive the assignment percentage or your exam average, whichever is higher.
 This means you can simply not submit, with minimal impact on your overall percentage.
 We hope this gives you an incentive to complete the problem sets, without burdening you during busy weeks.
-You can work and submit some questions in groups of up to 3, though you may be asked to submit some questions individually. (details)
+You can work and submit some questions in groups of up to 3, though you may be asked to submit some questions individually.
+Also, there may be a "quiz" in some sections (announced in advance) that will count like an additional problem set (details)